Skip to content

 3. Inadequate Public Transport.

 Many public transit systems are either over or underused.
-In particular, this is in part due to demand during many parts of the day.
+In particular, this is in part due to varying demand during many parts of the day.
 Additionally, public transport is underfunded and in poor maintenance.
 For example, 45% of Americans have no access to public transportation.

 4. Difficulties for Non-Motorized Transport.